Multi-sample analyses

 Challenge

 Samples 5 and 6 were from the same “pool” of cells.
 Looking at the documentation for the dataset under ?WTChimeraData we see that the pool variable is defined as: “Integer, embryo pool from which cell derived; samples with same value are matched.”
-So samples 5 and 6 have an experimental factor in common which causes a shared, systematic difference in gene expression profiles compared to the other samples.
-That’s why you can see many of isolated blue/orange clusters on the first TSNE plot.
+So samples 5 and 6 have an experimental factor in common which causes a shared, systematic difference in their gene expression profiles compared to the other samples.
+That’s why you can see many isolated blue/orange clusters on the first TSNE plot.
 If you were developing single-cell library preparation protocols you might want to preserve this effect to understand how variation in pools leads to variation in expression, but for now, given that we’re investigating other effects, we’ll want to remove this as undesired technical variation.

 Correcting batch effects